morshedimran/pio-setup/ansible手順書.md

 8.`Backup` pio tool server :two:.
 It performs the backup from ADS_Slave and NFS server if necessary.

-:one: ：Possible to assign several rules mentioned above on each server.
+:one: ：Possible to assign multiple rules on a single server.

 :two: ：As a tool it works as `pio data backup` tool, `consistency check` tool, `Cell recursive Deletion` Tool and the `Elasticsearch index restoring` tool.

-### server configuration example
-  We verified executing personium, with the below server structure.

-* server configuration
-  * Server 1：Web, Bastion
-  * Server 2：AP, NFS
-  * Server 3：ES, ADS_Master
-  * Server 4：ADS_Slave, backup

 ### File structure :white_check_mark: